Unemployment benefits: Armenia

 Armenia's Unemployment Insurance (UI) scheme has been in force since 1991.
-In 2005, Armenia adopted the law on Employment of the Population and Social Protection in Case of Unemployment, which provided a legal framework to the Unemployment Insurance and active labor policies.
-Armenia’s UI is a contributory program, which is obligatory for public and formal private sectors, as well as the self-employed.
+In 2005, Armenia adopted the law on Employment of the Population and Social Protection in Case of Unemployment, which provided a legal framework to the Unemployment Insurance and active labour policies.
+Armenia's UI is a contributory program, which is obligatory for public and formal private sectors, as well as the self-employed.
 To be eligible for benefits, the claimant must be unemployed as a result of business reorganization, staff reduction, or the termination of a collective bargaining agreement.
 To be eligible, applicants must have contributed for at least 12 months prior to unemployment or be actively looking for work after a long period of unemployment.
 The UI is also available to first-time job seekers.
 Those who do not qualify for the monthly payment are nonetheless eligible for the UI scheme's capacity building programs.
 Those who qualify for the monthly unemployment benefit will get a payment of 18,000 AMD per month for a minimum of 6 months and a maximum of 12 months.

 The UI also includes a scheme to help employers hire people who are unemployed with at least 35 years of UI contributions but have not reached retirement age; unemployed for more than three years; returning from corrective or medical institutions; returning from mandatory military service; disabled; refugees; or are 16 years of age and newly eligible to work.
 Employers who hire these groups are eligible for a benefit of 50% of the minimum wage to supplement the employee's income.
 The UI also provides financial assistance and capacity-building programs for unemployed or disabled individuals who want to start their own businesses.
 Armenia also has a Paid Public Works program that provides jobseekers and the disabled with temporary public employment for three months.